Trippin: Long weekend in Copenhagen

 Planning a “good month weather” trip to Scandinavia equals gambling.
 You never know.
 It was end of May, and luckily we were well equipped.
 Rain boots ON.
 But with that amount of bakeries, and such great friends around, we’ll leave the weather in the shadow.

 First rule in Scandinavia, you cant really relay on spontaneousness.
 Working hours are limited, compared to what we are usually used to in Berlin and Macedonia (everything almost always open).
 That is why our first stop was in the Østerbro area, for breakfast at Juno the Bakery.
-Being closed in the next two days (Mondays & Tuesdays) it was our only possibility to go there, and we spent full hour in front of it, going three times in and coming out with more and more things.
+Being closed in the next two days (Mondays & Tuesdays) it was our only possibility to go there.
+We spent full hour in front of it, going three times in and coming out with more and more things.
 All of them with a mind-blowing review.

 The weather was requiring an indoor spot, so second on our agenda was Torvehallerne Food Market, which called for coffee time at Coffee Collective and Smørrebrød – pardon my Danish again.
 The market is full of food stalls with raw and prepared food, fresh produce in the outside area, and everything from food you can think of.